keralloyd81/w14-coding-assignment-react/README.md

-*This project was designed, manipulated and completed with the help of AI for the Promineo Tech Week 14 assignment.
+*This project was designed, manipulated and completed with the help of AI for the Promineo Tech Week 14 assignment."# keralloyd81-w14-coding-assignment-react"